waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Part C: Extend the Financial Risk Management application

-The purpose of this sample application is to understand how to code and use APIs.
-If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas below

 ## 1. Start with Node.js on Bluemix

-1. [Sign up or log in to IBM Bluemix]
+1. [Sign up or log into IBM Bluemix]

 	> NOTE: Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
 This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features & services.